seungkim14/Movie-World/README.md

 # :construction: [WIP] Movie-World :construction:
-:movie_camera: An Android app for the movie fans
+:movie_camera: An Android app for the trendingMovie fans